-Field Name Description and so on) that are different from the candidate's address.
+Field Name Descripti on and so on) that are different from the candidate's address.
 UnitNumberHigh The highest unit number.
 UnitNumberLow The lowest unit number.
-SegmentCode A unique ID that at identifies a street segment.
-SegmentParity Indicates which n side of the street has odd num bers.
-L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meaning o of State/Province varies by coun try.
-GBR (Great Britain)-Region StreetDataType value of "1" inc arch order rank of the database licates that the database is first he database is second in the de The default da tabase search order is specified in the Management Console.
-StreetName For most countries, this contains the street name.
+SegmentCode A unique II A unique ID that identifies a street segment.
+SegmentParity Indicates v Indicates which side of the street has odd numbers.
+L Left side of the street R Right side of the street В Both sides of the street U Undetermined StateProvince The meani ng of State/Province varies by coun ıtry. • GBR (Gi reat Britain)-Region StreetDataType value of "1 The default search order rank of the database used to geocode the address.
+A value of "1" indicates that the database is first in the default search order, "2" indicates that the database is second in the default search order, and so on.
+The defaul t database search order is specified I in the Management Console.
+StreetName For most c For most countries, this contains the street name.
 StreetPrefix The type of street when the street type appears before the base street name.
 StreetSuffix The type of street when the street type appears after the base street name.
-TrailingDirectional Street directional that follows the street name.
-UnitNumberHigh The highest un it number of the range in which the unit resides.
+TrailingDirectional Street dire Street directional that follows the street name.
+UnitNumberHigh The highes The highest unit number of the range in which the unit resides.

 Field Name Description UnitNumberLow The lowest unit number of the range in which the unit resides.
 Return Parsed Address The formatted input address can be returned along with a separate returned field for each input address element.
 Parsed Address Input elements are returned in separately labeled fields names with a .Input extension.
-See Result Codes on page 31
+See Result Codes on page 32